title

 WAR against JAPAN, 1942-45 (8 of 8)

 Soviet Union troops were now moving into Manchuria and Korea, where they found little resistance from Japanese forces.
-Truman rejected a demand by Stalin that "Russian public opinion" not be "seriously offended" by denial of soviet occupation of some part of Japan proper.
+Truman rejected a demand by Stalin that "Russian public opinion" not be "seriously offended" by denial of Soviet occupation of some part of Japan proper.

-MacArthur was planning to maintain Hirohito as Japan's head of state.
+General MacArthur was planning to maintain Hirohito as Japan's head of state.
 He spoke of using "the instrumentality of the Japanese government to implement the occupation."
 On August 28 an advance party of Americans landed at Asagi airforce base near Tokyo.
 They were greeted by Lieutenant General Seizo Arisue, who offered them orange punch as a gesture of welcome and drank a glass first to show them it was not poisoned.

 The advance party arranged for the landing of transport planes carrying an American division – the 11th Airborne – which was accomplished within the next two days.
 With the airport secured, MacArthur arrived aboard his plane, the Bataan.
-And so it was that the occupation of Japan began.
+And so the occupation of Japan began.
 At dinner at a luxury hotel where the Americans were quartered, MacArthur joyfully spoke of being "in the enemy's country with only a handful of troops" with nineteen fully armed Japanese divisions nearby.
-"One false move," he joked, "and the Alamo would look like a Sunday-school picnic." [note]
+"One false move," he joked, "and the Alamo would look like a Sunday-school picnic." note86

 On September 2, aboard the battleship Missouri in Tokyo Bay, representatives of Japan met with the Allies to sign the surrender.
 One of them, Admiral Tomioka, wondered over the lack of signs of contempt from the Americans for him and his fellow defeated Japanese.